 One of the best fuss-free groundcovers for shade, displaying large, violet-blue, pinwheel-shaped flowers against glossy dark green leaves.
 Sun tolerant in cool northern zones.
 In hot summer areas, plant in dappled to deep shade.
 Full shade to full sun.
 Up to 6" tall, spreading indefinitely.
 Zones 4-10.

-A superior selection with foliage that remains dark green throughout winter, has high resistance to crown rot, and has good cold and drought tolerance.
+A superior selection with foliage that remains dark green throughout winter.
+It has high resistance to crown rot, and has good cold and drought tolerance.
 Flowers are a more intense purple, a more uniform size, and longer-lasting.
 Partial sun.
 Forms clumps up to 24" tall, 30" wide.
 Zones 5-11.

-Growing on rocks under extreme drought conditions, this curiously beautiful evergreen species was collected in Hunan Province by plantsman Dan Hinkley.
-It is best cultivated on steep embankments in draining soils, on rotting stumps or logs, or as a container plant in partially shaded sites on a terrace.
+Growing on rocks under extreme drought conditions.
+This curiously beautiful evergreen species was collected in Hunan Province by plantsman Dan Hinkley.
+It is best cultivated on steep embankments.
+For instance, draining soils, on rotting stumps or logs, or as container plants in partially shaded sites on a terrace.
 Will make for a splendid specimen over time.
 Partial shade to partial sun.
 Up to 1' tall and wide, spreading wider over time.
 Zones 8-11.

-This dwarf variety, only half the size of other types of mondo grass, creates a lush, evergreen groundcover of dense, dark green, grass-like clumps.
+This dwarf variety is only half the size of other types of mondo grass.
+It creates a lush, evergreen groundcover of dense, dark green, grass-like clumps.
 Excellent as an edging plant or tucked into rocks for a pleasing contrast.
 Striking in mass plantings in the landscape.
 Filtered sun.
 Forms clumps up to 6" tall and wide.
 Zones 6-11.